Damian30/Capstone-Project---The-Battle-of-Neighborhoods/README.md

 # Capstone-Project---The-Battle-of-Neighborhoods
-Capstone Project - The Battle of Neighborhoods.
-Scenario: Someone is looking to open a restaurant, where would you recommend that they open it
+Scenario: Someone is looking to open a restaurant, and plan is to recommend an ideal location for business establishment.